The $\omega$-categorification of Algebraic Theories: PROs

 \section{PROs}

-Having seen that classical operads are simply monoids with respect to a particular monoidal product, it is natural to ask if such a structure exists which also admits coarities for each of our abstract operations.
-Note that any algebraic structure whose axioms require two instances of the same variable on the same side of an equation cannot be represented by an operad.
+We begin by recalling the classical notion of a PRO.
+Note that any algebraic structure whose axioms require two instances of the same variable on the same side of an equation cannot be represented by an operad, due to the fact that operations in an operad can only have coarity one.
 For example, a group $G$ requires that for all $g \in G$